Microsoft Dataverse and model-driven apps activity logging

 |UserKey||Edm.String||No||Unique Identifier of the User in AAD.
 AKA User PUID|

 |User||Edm.String||No||UPN of the user|

-The model-driven apps in Dynamics 365 schema contains fields specific to model-driven apps in Dynamics 365 and partner teams.
+The customer engagement apps schema contains fields specific to customer engagement apps and partner teams.

 |User Id||Edm.String||No||Unique identifier of the user GUID in the organization|

 |Crm Organization Unique Name||Edm.String||No||Unique name of the organization|

 |Item Url||Edm.String||No||URL to the record emitting the log|

 |Message||Edm.String||No||Name of the message called in the SDK|